Arifkhan1998/Arifkhan1998/README.md

 Skills:  C / C++ / PHP / JAVA / JS / HTML / CSS / MY SQL

-- 👨🏻‍🎓 Graduated in Computer Science and Engineering from American International University Bangladesh (AIUB) .
+- 👨🏻‍🎓 Graduated in Computer Science and Engineering from American International University-Bangladesh (AIUB) .
 - 🌱 I’m currently learning JS / CSS .
-- 👯 I’m looking to collaborate on Github .
+- 🫱🏻‍🫲🏼 I’m looking to collaborate on Apple .
-- 📫 How to reach me: arifulislam018366@gmail.com
+- 📬 How to reach me: arifulislam018366@gmail.com
 - ⚡ Fun fact: Love to play any kind of sports .

 <h3 align="left">Languages and Tools:</h3>